adepreis/projet-compilation/README.md

 You can find all the test files in the `/tests` repertory.

+You can test the parser using

+`make testLex` then `./testLex /tests/.../testFile.txt`

+_When the code generation (PUSHI, STOREG, etc..) will work :_

-Use of the interpreter :
+> Use of the interpreter :
+>

-`interp test-file-name`
+> `interp test-file-name`
+>

-with debug mode (step-by-step mode, setting breakpoints, visualize the memory content, the current instruction, etc..) :
+> with debug mode (step-by-step mode, setting breakpoints, visualize the memory content, the current instruction, etc..) :
+>

-`interp -d test-file-name`
+> `interp -d test-file-name`

 ---

 ### Contribution of each member of the group

-- Lucas B. : grammar, parser, test files
+- Lucas B. : grammar, parser, test files, lexical tester
-- Antonin D. : grammar, parser, test files
+- Antonin D. : grammar, parser, test files, lexical tester
-- Rémy T. : grammar, AST, lexical analyser
+- Rémy T. : grammar, AST, lexical analyser, code generation
-- Tri-Man William V. : grammar, AST, lexical analyser
+- Tri-Man William V. : grammar, AST, lexical analyser, code generation

 ---